Many Canadians have multiple accounts: chequing and savings accounts, non-registered investment accounts, and registered investment accounts.

 To facilitate the transfer, the FI or investment dealer (ID) may request a Death Certificate.

-If the surviving joint owner is the Deceased’s spouse or common-law partner, the Deceased’s interest in the account will transfer to the surviving spouse on a tax-deferred basis5
+If the surviving joint owner is the Deceased’s spouse or common-law partner (CLP), the Deceased’s interest in the account will transfer to them on a tax-deferred basis5

-If the surviving joint owner is other than the Deceased’s spouse or common-law partner, the Deceased is deemed to have disposed of their interest in the underlying investments in the account at fair market value (FMV) for income tax purposes.
-Any resulting capital gains or losses is taxable and will be reported in Deceased’s terminal T1 tax return(s).
+If the surviving joint owner is other than the Deceased’s spouse or CLP, the Deceased is deemed to have disposed of their interest in the underlying investments in the account at fair market value (FMV), immediately before their death, for income tax purposes.
+Any resulting capital gains or losses are taxable and will be reported in the Deceased’s terminal T1 tax return(s).

 Non-registered open investment account